-Criminal defense lawyer David Pflaum is known as The Right Defender™ in San Diego.
+Criminal defense lawyer David Pflaum is the right defender in San Diego.
 He relies on over 25 years of experience in the criminal justice system to help get someone out of jail as soon as possible.

 Many people accused of committing a misdemeanor will simply receive a Notice To Appear in Court, while others may be taken to jail.